GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 Lastly, we need to get stripe working...

-add the stripe public and secret keys to the config vars in the Heroku apps settings:
+Add the stripe public and secret keys to the config vars in the Heroku apps settings:
 ![9@ClippedImage](https://user-images.githubusercontent.com/72948843/205464196-13411659-465c-4c9e-ab83-d5dd07208ff5.png)

 Lastly, we need to create a new endpoint for the webhook to work and add its STRIPE_WH_SECRET to the Heroku’s config var.

-add a new endpoint...
+Add a new endpoint...
 ![5@ClippedImage](https://user-images.githubusercontent.com/72948843/205464355-713bf3bc-db51-4638-8f0f-7595460a262b.png)

-now add the new signing secret to the Heroku settings config vars.
+Now add the new signing secret to the Heroku settings config vars.
 ![8@ClippedImage](https://user-images.githubusercontent.com/72948843/205464495-11354d66-aec8-4556-8a5f-415c21efeee5.png)

 [Back to Top](<#contents>)